Anis Boussaïdi

-Anis Boussaïdi (born 10 April 1981) is a Tunisian football coach and a former player.
-He is an assistant manager for Espérance.
+Anis Boussaïdi (born 10 April 1981) is a Tunisian football manager and former player.

 Club career

 As of January 2008, he was playing for K.V.
 Mechelen on loan from FC Arsenal Kyiv.
 Mechelen had an option to buy Boussaidi at the end of the 2007/08 season, who was loaned out immediately from Kyiv to the Belgian side following a transfer from FC Metalurh Donetsk in December 2007.
 Austria's Red Bull Salzburg signed him for the season 2008/09 and offered him a contract over three years.
 After his contract ran out at Red Bull Salzburg, he joined Greek club PAOK on a one-year deal.
 He played 13 times and scored once in his time in Greece.
 In 2011, he joined Russian club FC Rostov.

 Boussaïdi signed for SC Tavriya Simferopol in the Winter of 2011, playing for them until the club disbanded following the annexation of Crimea by the Russian Federation.